From strawberry daifuku to yuzu ice cream, Japan makes some of the best desserts in the world.

 Two soft pancakes filled with sweet red bean paste… OK, you’ve got our attention.

 Another French dessert did better by Japan.
 These seashell-shaped beauties taste of milk and honey… totally divine.

 9. Dunkin' cat doughnuts

-They don’t leave doughnuts undecorated in Japan: in fact, they give they given them cute little cat faces.
+They do not quit doughnuts undecorated in Japan: in fact, they offer they given them cute little pet cat encounters.
 Aww.

-Not your average pancake, that’s for sure… they’re green, for a start.
+Not your average hot cake, that is actually for certain … they’re eco-friendly, for a begin.

-Now a speciality of Nagasaki, the cake was originally brought to Japan by Portuguese merchants in the 16th century… obviously a timeless classic, then.
+Now a speciality of Nagasaki, the cake was originally brought to Japan by Portuguese sellers in the 16th century … clearly a timeless standard, after that.

 12. Piggy panna cotta

 Based on the traditional Japanese recipe, this Japanese-style panna cotta couldn’t be cuter if it tried.
 Oh dear… looks like we’re investing in a piggy-shaped mould tray.